Izofen/torrent/Неофициальные сборники/README_005.md

 03. George Shearing - Like Someone In Love
 04. Lee Morgan - Since I Fell For You (Remastered)
 05. Paul Chambers - Yesterdays (Remastered)
-06. Nat King Cole - I Can<1>t Get Started
+06. Nat King Cole - I Can t Get Started
 07. Lester Young - East of the Sun (Remastered)
 08. Joe Lovano - Ghost of a Chance
 09. Helen Merrill - Troubled Waters